libopenmpt 0.8.0-pre.12+r22603

 make CONFIG=djgpp

-openmpt123 can use liballegro 4.2 for sound output on DJGPP/DOS. liballegro can either be installed system-wide in the DJGPP environment or downloaded into the libopenmpt source tree.
+openmpt123 can use liballegro 4.2 for sound output on DJGPP/DOS. liballegro needs to be downloaded into the libopenmpt source tree.

 ./build/download_externals.sh # download liballegro source

-To compile libopenmpt with fuzzing instrumentation for afl-fuzz, run:
+To compile libopenmpt with fuzzing instrumentation using afl++, run:

 make CONFIG=afl